andrefelipedev86/Andref007/README.md

 ### Hi there 👋
-- 😎 My name is André Felipe, I'm from Brazil, I'm a student of Analisys and System Development actually on 3rd Period.
+- 😎 My name is André Felipe, I'm a student of Analisys and System Development actually on 3rd Period.
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript and React